 But given its proximity to the student loan debt crisis, a known contributor to physician burnout, is this really such a surprise?

 Fortunately, non-physician clinicians such as physician assistants and nurse practitioners are increasingly expressing interest in primary care.
 While these non-physician clinicians are well-positioned to address the shortage crisis in primary care, there are some obstacles that prevent them from filling the current primary care gaps.
 Many states do not grant NPs and PAs the full scope of practice.

 If more (or all) states could relax their scope of practice laws, the country would see a significant decrease in physician shortages.
 Leaning on these non-physician technicians is certainly a cost-effective way to ensure that there are enough physicians to meet the ever-increasing demand for healthcare services.

 Of course, this raises a variety of ethical questions regarding qualifications and skill level.

 Healthcare is a controversial subject for many reasons.
 But one area that’s up not up for debate is this:

 To better understand the physician shortage, it helps to review the issues:

 - Root causes and their effects.

 - Actionable solutions for the near future.

-Barring an extraodinary reversal in these trends, America's doctor shortage will continue to be a major concern for the healthcare industry and the nation as a whole.
+Barring an extraordinary reversal in these trends, America’s doctor shortage will continue to be a major concern for the healthcare industry and the nation as a whole.